Spencer-Apeadjei/hello_world/README.md

 # hello_world
-first repository

 I love coding.
-My favourite languages are C++, Python, Java, HTML5 and Swift
+My favourite languages are C++ and Python.

+I am a starter so I'm glad to be on this platform to learn from y'all and also share my ideas.